-Fifty years ago, at the age of 8, Laura began her sewing journey, starting with a child’s sewing machine.
+Fifty-two years ago, at the age of 8, Laura began her sewing journey, starting with a child’s sewing machine.
 Back in 1968, compared to today’s beginner sewing machines, the child’s beginner models actually worked allowing a child to learn some basic skills, while enjoying their creativity.

 I look forward to allowing my creativity to create and inspire.